caioteixeira/caioteixeira.github.io/_projects/bid-wars-stars.md

 Bid Wars Stars is a realtime multiplayer game with an auction simulation gameplay.
 This project was a big challenge for two reasons: this was the company's first multiplayer game and we had a tight schedule of 9 months from pre-production to global launch.

 I was one of the technical leaders of the project, my focus was on the Unity client, gameplay features and content creation/live-ops tooling.

+## Main contributions
+- System architecture design
+- Strive for a good balance beetwen fast delivery and quality
+- Mentoring other developers
+- Create a content creation pipeline for designers and artists
+- Gameplay programming on both client and server
+- UI programming

 ## Tech stack
 - Mobile Client: Unity/C#